xavidelamo/mgci-docs/docs/source/qgis_custom_models.rst

 The data are now combined and in a format that we can use to generate the statistics required for the sub-indicator 15.4.2b reporting.
 The Raster layer unique values report tool will automatically calculate planimetric and real surface area statistics in the output and contain all the disaggregation we require.
 This output is the main statistics table from the analysis, from which other summary statistics tables will be generated.

-In the Processing Toolbox, under Models, click on model B5 Generate Planimetric and Real Surface Area Statistics.
+In the Processing Toolbox, under Models, click on model **B5 Generate Planimetric and Real Surface Area Statistics**.

 |SubB_B5_tool_interface|